cwt/neosqlite/documents/TODO/IMPLEMENTATION_PROGRESS_SUMMARY.md

 ## Implementation Statistics

-- **Completion Rate**: ~80% of planned implementations completed
+- **Completion Rate**: ~85% of planned implementations completed
 - **API Coverage**: Increased from 85% to 95%+ PyMongo API compatibility
 - **Code Quality**: All implementations maintain backward compatibility
 - **Testing**: 100% test coverage for new implementations

 ## Next Focus Areas

-1. Implement search index functionality
-2. Add evaluation operators for advanced queries
+1. Add evaluation operators for advanced queries
-3. Enhance database introspection capabilities
+2. Enhance database introspection capabilities

 This progress represents a significant step forward in NeoSQLite's PyMongo compatibility, bringing it closer to feature parity with the official MongoDB driver.